Joystream/joystream/README.md

 * When the maintainer is opening a PRs they must still request review from a core team member.

 Each repository may have contributing guidelines detailed in their README files.
-Maintainer must ensure this contribution section is linked to as the base guideline.
+The maintainer must ensure this contribution section is linked to as the base guideline.

 Documentation, project management and other or non-code repositories should try to follow similar PR etiquette if it makes sense but exceptions can be made as changes usually don't require the same level of review.